cosmos/ibc/spec/ics-3-connection-semantics/README.md

 (desired characteristics / properties of protocol, effects if properties are violated)

+#### Pre-Establishment

+- Guarantees that no packets can be committed on other connections?
+- No required a priori root-of-trust knowledge

+#### During Handshake

+Once a negotiation handshake has *begun* (defined as the first packet being committed):

+- Only the appropriate handshake packets can be committed in order
+- No chain can masquerade as one of the handshaking chains (formalize...)

+#### Post-Establishment

+- Connection provides verification of relayed packets
+- No packets other than committed by consensus of *A* / *B* on connection *C* can be relayed

 ### Technical Specification

 (detailed technical specification: syntax, semantics, sub-protocols, algorithms, data structures, etc)